viveksjain/pypush/README.md

   -s, --skip-init     skip the initial one-way sync performed on startup -i, --show-ignored  print output even when ignored files are created or
-                      modified (this flag is overridden by quiet mode) --version           show program's version number and exit
+                      modified (this flag is overridden by quiet mode) -e, --exit-after    exit after the initial sync, i.e. do not monitor the directory for changes
+  --version           show program's version number and exit

 WARNING: pypush only performs a one-way sync.
 If you make changes directly on the remote machine, they may be overwritten at any time by changes made locally.
 ```

 Example: